BennoDev/boilerplate/README.md

 If you want to narrow which tests you're running, you can supply a name which will be used to filter by.
 For example, to only test the core lib we can run command like this: `yarn test core`.
 To test a specific file in the api app, we can run `yarn test api app --testFile hash.service`.
+To run tests for all applications and libraries, we can use `yarn test:all`

 ### Running linting and formatting